arnabsarkar1988/PresidentialSentiment/README.md

-# Sentiment and Popularity analysis of Presidential Candidates in Twitter on Feb 2016
+# Sentiment and Popularity Analysis of Presidential Candidates in Twitter on Feb 2016

 This app is an attempt to find out the Popularity and Sentiment Associated with each presidential Candidate .
 It generates two plots : The first one shows